aswinnn-lab/28th-Aug/README.md

-3.html:about classList and how to add Dark mode and Grid view and Column view from CSS using JS 4.html:about classList and how to add Dark mode and Grid view and Column and Toggle view from CSS using JS 5.html.about.classList: also adding gallery to above example, and adding borders to gallery
+3.html:about classList and how to add Dark mode and Grid view and Column view from CSS using JS 4.html:about classList and how to add Dark mode and Grid view and Column and Toggle view from CSS using JS 5.html.about.classList: also adding gallery to above example, and adding borders to gallery 6.html.about.classList: remove gallery to above example, and adding borders to gallery